Join Our Herd

 College & Alumni Internships

-Internships are available throughout the year, but positions are limited and occasionally may not be available.
-Applications are accepted throughout the year for our Spring, Summer and Fall internship sessions.
-Please expect a 2-3 week application processing time after the deadline date.
-We will contact you for an interview using the email address on your application.
+Internships are available quarterly (positions are limited).
+Please refer to the schedule below for important dates, including application deadlines: expect a 2-3 week application processing time after the deadline date.
+You will be contacted for an interview using the email address provided on your application.

 Unpaid Internship Opportunities

 These internships may include experiencing the daily operations of animal care, exhibit maintenance, animal behavior, and record keeping.
 When possible, interns will be placed in areas that match their goals and interest.
 Due to the competitive nature of these types of internships, it is best to be flexible with your selections.
 Animal Care internships are not research-based positions.
 A negative TB test and proof of COVID-19 vaccination may be required at your expense.